Fall is in the air! Therefore it’s time to make a colorful, bright and inexpensive DIY Fall Wreath!

 To make the bow I used a 9-foot spool of burlap/lace ribbon.
 This burlap ribbon had tiny wires on each end which helps keep the loops looking full and fluffed.
 To see how to make a ribbon you can refer back to my DIY Fall Burlap Wreath post for a picture tutorial.

 The final touch to the bow was to cut the two ends and opposite diagonal angles.

 You can certainly use whatever kind of colorful fall foliage you like to make an Easy DIY Fall Wreath.
 Just make sure that you have enough “wire stem” on each section when you separate them from the main “stem.”
 That way you shouldn’t need to use any additional wire to attach each section to the grapevine.

 I only used a 6-inch piece of floral wire to secure the burlap bow to the grapevine.
-No additional wiring was needed because the grapevine held each floral foliage section securely.
+Because the grapevine held each floral foliage section securely there was no need for extra wiring.
 This is why I was able to construct this wreath in only 30 minutes.